The Black Mirror (series) 2019-2023

 Our family had to place a beloved aunt into a memory care facility in January.
 It was really heartbreaking to move her from the home she lived in since 1968 but her dementia was really starting to affect her quality of life and well being.

 In March, Covid-19 hit and we all had to move into isolation; professional obligations and art exhibitions were cancelled, workshops and conferences were cancelled.
 My teaching colleagues were forced to move their courses online: for the artists, this became a daunting challenge.
-While I am no longer teaching, I feel for those who are faced with the notion that this will continue till the end of the year.
+While I am no longer teaching, I feel for those who were faced with these challenges.

 In July, my Unkie Roy passed away at his senior living facility - he was not allowed any visitors for six months: he became extremely lonely and he pretty much decided to give up on living.
 He stopped eating and drinking at the beginning of July and passed on my birthday, July 11th.